AnnebladFelix/NextDoku/README.md

 # NextDoku

-A school project for creating documents using nextjs 13 and prisma with mySQL.
+A school project for creating documents using the WYSIWYG editor Tiny.
+Created using nextjs 13 and prisma with mySQL.

 ## Run Locally